aardappel/lobster/docs/source/implementation.md

 ----------------

-Lobster uses recent C++17 features, so will need Visual Studio 2017 (the free community edition will do), Xcode 9.x, or a recent GCC (7.0 preferably) to be compiled.
+Lobster uses recent C++17 features, so will need Visual Studio 2019 (the free community edition will do), Xcode 10.x, or a recent GCC (7+) / Clang (6+) to be compiled.

-Lobster uses OpenGL, SDL 2.x and FreeType, these are included, so should compile out of the box with no further external dependencies.
+Lobster uses OpenGL, SDL 2.x and FreeType, these are included in the repo, so should compile out of the box with no further external dependencies.

 All source code and other files related to building Lobster for all platforms